wellcomecollection/platform/docs/rfcs/merger_architecture.md

-# Merger architecture
+# Maatcher architecture

-The merger receives source records/transformed Works, and it works out which source records correspond to the same Work in our pipeline.
+The matcher receives source records/transformed Works, and it works out which source records correspond to the same Work in our pipeline.

 This document has some notes on the proposed architecture.